andrewaylett/aylett.co.uk/src/app/articles/scope-three.md

 Scope Two emissions are caused in the process of delivering our energy supply.
 Electrical power, gas distribution, and petrol supplies.

 Scope Three is everything else.
-Which is a <em>lot</em>: all the scope one and two emissions for every company that sells you anything, plus all <em>their</em>
-scope three emissions.
+Which is a _lot_: all the scope one and two emissions for every company that sells you anything, plus all _their_ scope three emissions.

 Keeping track of our scope three emissions is really hard.
 A motivated consumer may be able to glean some insight into the behaviour of the companies they buy